eraofchaos/eraofchaos.github.io/units/Dark Champion.md

 ---
 title: "Dark Champion"
 permalink: /units/Dark Champion/
-excerpt: "Units He is the Immortal King, but also the Lord of Darkness.
+excerpt: "Era of Chaos Units.
+Units.
+Era of Chaos He is the Immortal King, but also the Lord of Darkness.
 He will cruelly kill every living creature to collect their souls."
 unitID: 309
-last_modified_at: 2021-02-09
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Dark Champion"
 toc: true
 ---